A new oyster health indicator will be developed in the future.

 Oysters have also constituted one of the Bay’s most valuable commercial fisheries for more than a century.
 Pollution, historic overharvesting, and the diseases MSX and Dermo have caused the oyster population to decline severely.

-The goal is to achieve an oyster biomass of 31.6 billion grams.
-This would represent a tenfold increase in native oysters based on 1994 levels.
+The CBP previously had a goal to achieve a tenfold increase in native oysters based on 1994 levels.

 National Oceanic and Atmospheric Administration (NOAA)